Sebizme/firstattempt2026_bandigan/README.md

 ## Bandigan

-Turning the mobile phone design prototype into a website using the angular javascript framework.
-This is
+Turning the mobile phone design prototype of the job application/posting into a website using the angular javascript framework.

 #### Framework: Angular JS